JJRaylen/Kaggle---Housing-Price-Competition/README.md

-# Kaggle-Housing-Price-Competition
+# Predict House Prices
+## Consists two sub-project:
+  - Housing Prices Competition for Kaggle Learn Users
+  - House Prices - Advanced Regression Techniques

-  With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.
+  With many variables (over 79) describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

-Practice Skills
+## Practice Skills
 - Creative feature engineering
 - Advanced regression techniques like random forest and gradient boosting